-In application to Pt 7, Ch 5, 1104.
-1 of Rules for the Classification of Steel Ships, a dry chemical powder fire-extinguishing system is to cover regasification areas.

-4. Fire fighting systems of helicopter facilities are to comply with Ch 10, Sec 4 of Rules for the Classification of the Mobile Offshore Drilling Units.
+- (1) In application to Pt 7, Ch 5, 1104.
+1 of Rules for the Classification of Steel Ships, a dry chemical powder fire-extinguishing system is to cover process areas. - (2) The capacity of the system is be determined by the fire and explosion analysis.
+However, the capacity is not be not less than required amount specified in Pt 7, Ch 5, 1104. of Rules for the Classification of Steel Ships. - 4.
+Fire fighting systems of helicopter facilities are to comply with Ch 10, Sec 4 of Rules for the Classification of the Mobile Offshore Drilling Units. - 5.
+Quantities and locations of portable fire extinguishers are to comply with Ch 8, 302.
+8 of Guidance for the Classification Floating Production Units.

-203. Fire detection and alarm systems
+303. Fire detection and alarm systems

-- 1. An automatic fire detection system is to be installed in machinery spaces, service spaces, accommodation spaces, regasification areas and in any space containing equipment in which hydrocarbons or any other flammable substance is stored, conveyed, processed or consumed. - 2.
-When a fire is detected in the regasification area, the regasification process is to be automatically stopped and the venting system is to be shut off. - 3.
-Automatic shutdown of ventilation is to take place upon: - (1) detection of fire in enclosed spaces, unless this is in conflict with overall smoke control strategy. - (2) smoke detection in ventilation air inlets.
+1. An automatic fire detection system is to be installed in machinery spaces, service spaces, accommodation spaces, process areas and in any space containing equipment in which hydrocarbons or any other flammable substance is stored, conveyed, processed or consumed.

+- 2. When a fire is detected in the process area, the process is to be automatically stopped and the venting system is to be shut off. - 3.
+Automatic shutdown of ventilation is to take place upon: - (1) detection of fire in enclosed spaces, unless this is in conflict with overall smoke control strategy. - (2) smoke detection in ventilation air inlets. - 4.
+Detected fire in wellhead, turret, process plant, storage tank area or offloading area is to initiate automatic shutdown of wellhead valves and process facilities.

-204. Gas detecting and alarm devices
+304. Gas detecting and alarm devices

-1. A permanently installed system of gas detection is to be installed in accordance with Pt 7, Ch 5, 1306.
-2 of Rules for the Classification of Steel Ships.

-- 2. Automatic shutdown of all hydrocarbon flow is to take place when gas is detected. - 3.
+- 1. A permanently installed system of gas detection is to be installed in accordance with Pt 7, Ch 5, 1306.
+2 of Rules for the Classification of Steel Ships. - 2.
+Automatic shutdown of all hydrocarbon flow is to take place when gas is detected. - 3.
 Automatic shutdown of ventilation is to take place upon confirmed detected gas in the air inlets to nonhazardous areas.
-Shutdown of ventilation is to ensure that the detected gas is isolated from ignition sources in the ventilated space.
+Shutdown of ventilation is to ensure that the detected gas is isolated from ignition sources in the ventilated space. - 4.
+Upon detection of hydrocarbon gas in the area of wellhead, turret, production facilities and storage tanks, the wellhead valves and production facilities are to be automatically shut down.